Post job

 A senior quality assurance analyst/lead organizes and manages a lot of quality assurance testing procedures before the release of a product or service to the public.
 This is considered a skilled profession requiring prior quality assurance experience and industry-specific skills or certifications.
 The duties and responsibilities of senior quality assurance analysts/leads depend on the specific project or industry in which they are working.
 The job requires core skills such as strong interpersonal communication skills, a keen eye for details, and excellent time and project management skills.
 Also, the education requirements to qualify for the position vary depending on the industry.

-There are some key differences in responsibilities as well.
-For example, a lead test technician responsibilities require skills like "selenium," "troubleshoot," "test equipment," and "good communication."
+There are some key differences in the responsibilities of each position.
+For example, lead test technician responsibilities require skills like "selenium," "troubleshoot," "test equipment," and "good communication."
 Meanwhile a typical senior quality assurance analyst/lead has skills in areas such as "selenium webdriver," "data validation," "pl/sql," and "automation framework."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Quality Administrators are responsible for managing the quality processes of an organization.
 Their duties include creating data collection processes, conducting data cleansing, tracks quality milestones, and develop training programs for internal teams.
 They undertake daily audits, work with the quality coordinator to determine root cause, and assist with feedback and complaints.
 Quality administrators also write daily reports for purchase orders that are overdue, open service jobs, quotations needing to follow up, unconfirmed hires, and processed sales orders.

-But both careers also use different skills, according to real lead test technician resumes.
-While lead test technician responsibilities can utilize skills like "selenium," "test cases," "test procedures," and "api," some quality assurance analysts use skills like "manual test cases," "selenium webdriver," "pl/sql," and "data warehouse."
+Each career also uses different skills, according to real lead test technician resumes.
+While lead test technician responsibilities can utilize skills like "selenium," "test cases," "test procedures," and "api," quality assurance analysts use skills like "manual test cases," "selenium webdriver," "pl/sql," and "data warehouse."

 A quality assurance lead, also known as QA Lead, is responsible for conducting necessary quality tests and analyses for software program and development.
 As a quality assurance lead, they must take the lead in ensuring quality during development by proactively performing critical evaluations, troubleshooting, and providing precise documentation.
 It is also essential to identify issues and resolve them as soon as possible.
 Furthermore, a quality assurance lead must maintain an active line of communication and coordination as most of the work will be in a team setting.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from lead test technician resumes include skills like "selenium," "troubleshoot," "test equipment," and "good communication," whereas a quality assurance lead might be skilled in "test plan," "selenium webdriver," "data validation," and "pl/sql. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from lead test technician resumes include skills like "selenium," "troubleshoot," "test equipment," and "good communication," whereas a quality assurance lead is more likely to list skills in "test plan," "selenium webdriver," "data validation," and "pl/sql. "